Can salary and dividends be used as proof of income for relevant life insurance?

 • Company accounts and profitability

-• Occasionally, they may request a reference from an accountant
+• Occasionally, a reference from an accountant

 Typical income multiples used by insurers